-- Students read the following questions and answer on their worksheet first. - Q1.
-Which part of the cycle needs heat from the sun? - Q2.
-Complete the following sentence "Water exists in the liquid form in the ...... and in the ........". - Q3.
-(Optional) How would the water cycle be affected if there is a very long period of hot sun? - Ask students to volunteer answers, giving positive feedback. - Select sample answer for students to write down.
+• Students read the following questions and answer on their worksheet first.

+Q1.
+Which part of the cycle needs heat from the sun?

+Q3.
+(Optional) How would the water cycle be affected if there is a very long period of hot sun?

+- Ask students to volunteer answers, and give a positive feedback. - Select sample answer for students to write down.
 This may come from a student or from the following sample answer.

-- Q1.
-The evaporation of water from the oceans won't happen without heat from the sun. - Q2.
-"Water exists in the liquid form in the oceans and the clouds.". - Q3.
+Q1.
+The evaporation of water from the oceans won't happen without heat from the sun.

+Q2.
+"Water exists in the liquid form in the oceans and the clouds.".

+Q3.
 During long periods of hot sun, more water than usual will evaporate, and this could cause a drought on the land.

-- The focus of this lesson was to use diagrams to describe the physical changes of state in the water cycle.
-Ask students the following questions either by class discussion or writing the answers in their worksheet. - Q1 Did you find using the text to complete the diagram of the water cycle difficult?
-Why? - Q2.
+The focus of this lesson was to use diagrams to describe the physical changes of state in the water cycle.
+Ask students the following questions either by class discussion or writing the answers in their worksheet.

+Q1 Did you find using the text to complete the diagram of the water cycle difficult?
+Why?

+Q2.
 Did you find learning about the water cycle using scientific language interesting?
+Why?

-Why? - Let students know that good learners reflect on their learning?
+Let students know that good learners reflect on their learning?